labs13-stock-price/data-science/README.md

 [Python Notebook 2](🚫add link to python notebook here)

 [Python Notebook 3](🚫add link to python notebook here)

-### 3️⃣ How to connect to the web API

-🚫 List directions on how to connect to the API here

 ### How to connect to the data API